-"741. ....In our respectful opinion, the taken by the majority view in Thomas [(1976) 2 SCC 310, 380] is the correct one.
-We too believe that Article 16(1)does permit reasonable classification for ensuring attainment of the equality of opportunity assured by it. assuring equality of opportunity, For it be necessary well in may certain situations to treat unequally situated would unequally.
-Not doing so, persons and accentuate inequality. perpetuate 16(4)Article is an instance of such classification, put in to place the matter beyond controversy.
-The "backward class of citizens" are classified as а separate category deserving a special treatment in of the nature reservation of appointments/posts in the services of the Accordingly, we hold that State. clause (4) of Article 16 is not exception to (1) of Article clause 16.
-It is an instance of classification implicit in and permitted by clause (1)....."
+"741. ....In our respectful opinion, the taken by the majority in Thomas [(1976) 2 SCC 310, 380] is the correct one.
+We too believe that Article 16(1) does permit reasonable classification for ensuring attainment of the equality of opportunity assured by it. assuring equality of opportunity, be necessary well in may certain situations to treat unequally situated unequally.
+Not doing so, persons and accentuate inequality. perpetuate 16(4) Article is an instance of such classification, put in to place the matter beyond controversy.
+The "backward class of citizens" are classified as a separate category deserving a special treatment in of the nature reservation appointments/posts in the services of the Accordingly, we hold that State. clause (4) of Article 16 is not exception (1) of Article clause 16. Ιt an instance of classification implicit in and permitted by clause (1)....."

-159. As laid down by the Constitution Bench in Indra Sawhney, we proceed on the premise that Article 16(4) is not an exception to Article 16(1).
-It is also held that Article 16(4) is a facet to Article 16(1) and permits reasonable classification as is permitted by Article 14.

-160. In Balaji, the Constitution Bench did not base its decision only on the observation that Article 15(4) is exception and proviso to Article 15(1).
+- Sawhney, we proceed on the premise that Article 16(4) is not an exception to Article 16(1).
+It is also held that Article 16(4) is a facet to Article 16(1) and permits reasonable classification as is permitted by Article 14. - 160.
+In Balaji, the Constitution Bench did not base its decision only on the observation that Article 15(4) is exception and proviso to Article 15(1).
 Article 15(4) was referred to as a special provision.
 In paragraph 34 of Balaji it is also laid down that special provision contemplated by Article 15(4) like reservation of posts by Article 16(4) must be within the reasonable limitation.
-We again quote the relevant observation from paragraph 34:

-"34....That is not to say that reservation should not be adopted;
+We again quote the relevant observation from paragraph 34: - "34. ...
+That is not to say that reservation should not be adopted;

-reservation should and must be adopted to advance the prospects of the weaker sections of society, but in providing for special measures in that behalf care should be taken not to exclude admission to higher educational centres to deserving of qualified candidates other and communities. А special provision contemplated by Article 15(4)like of posts and appointments reservation contemplated by Article 16(4) must be within reasonable limits.
-The interests of weaker sections of society which are а first charge on the States and the Centre have to be adjusted with the interests of the community as a whole.
-The adjustment of these competing claims is undoubtedly a difficult matter, but if under the guise of making a special provision, а State reserves practically all the seats available in all the colleges, that clearly would be subverting the object of Article 15(4).
-In this matter again, we are reluctant to say definitely what would be a proper provision to make.
-Speaking generally and in a broad way, a special provision should less than 50%; be how much less than 50% would depend upon the present prevailing circumstances in each case..."
+reservation should and must be adopted to advance the prospects of the sections of society, but in providing for special measures in that behalf should be taken not to exclude admission to higher educational centres to deserving of qualified candidates other communities. Α special provision contemplated by Article 15(4) of posts and appointments reservation contemplated by Article 16(4) must within reasonable limits.
+The interests of weaker sections of society which are first charge on the States and the Centre have to be adjusted with the interests of the community as a whole.
+The adjustment of these competing claims is undoubtedly a difficult matter, but if under the guise of making a special provision, a State reserves practically all the seats available in all the colleges, clearly would be subverting the object of Article 15(4).
+In this matter again, are reluctant to say definitely what would be a proper provision to make.
+Speaking generally and in a broad way, a special provision should less than 50%; be much less than 50% would depend upon the present prevailing circumstances in each case..."